-18.01 (a) From the Date of Ratification to August 31, 2023, During the Term of this Collective Agreement, the Employer will continue to provide those benefits available to Postdoctoral Fellows as set forth in further detail in the Employer's current Benefits Booklet for Postdoctoral Fellows, and as detailed below.
+18.01 (a) From the Date of Ratification to August 31, 2023, the Employer will continue to provide those benefits available to Postdoctoral Fellows as set forth in further detail in the Employer's current Benefits Booklet for Postdoctoral Fellows, and as detailed below.
 The benefits and substantive administrative details set forth in the Booklet will not be amended without written agreement by the Union.

-Effective September 1, 2023, the Employer will provide those benefits available to Postdoctoral Fellows as set forth in further detail in the benefits comparison chart set out in the Letter of Understanding re Article 18.01(a) Benefits Comparison and Entitlement for Postdoctoral Fellows, Articles 18.01 (x - x.7) below, as well as in the Employer's current Benefits Booklet for Postdoctoral Fellows, accessible via the McMaster University website.
+Effective September 1, 2023, the Employer will provide those benefits available to Postdoctoral Fellows as set forth in further detail in the benefits comparison chart set out in the Letter of Understanding re Article 18.01(a) Benefits Comparison and Entitlement for Postdoctoral Fellows, Articles 18.01 (b-h) below, as well as in the Employer's current Benefits Booklet for Postdoctoral Fellows, accessible via the McMaster University website.
 The benefits and substantive administrative details set forth in the LOU or the Booklet will not be amended without written agreement by the Union.